What are Web3 analytics tools?

 There's a lot of data to analyze in Web3.

-If you want the best chance of making smart decisions, you're going to need to have access tot he best NFT and crypto analysis tools.
+And if you want the best chance of making smart decisions, you're going to need to have access to the best NFT and crypto analysis tools.

-Basically simple tools that give you a transparent view and detailed breakdown of key statistics and information.
-Those statistics and informations pieces could be anything from...
+You need access to a transparent view and a detailed breakdown of key statistics and information.
+Those statistics and information pieces could be anything from...